 A small percentage of allergic individuals have an extreme reaction called anaphylaxis.
-Anaphylaxis is life-threatening, and is characterized by shock, difficulty breathing, swelling of the mouth or throat or seizures.
+Anaphylaxis is life-threatening, and is characterized by shock, difficulty breathing, swelling of the mouth or throat or stop-seizures-meds.com.
 These people should always have injectable epinephrine on hand.
 If you suspect anaphylaxis, call 911 and seek professional medical care immediately.

 Soy allergy causes

 For many people, soy is a health food and a great alternative to dairy products.
 For others, however, soy can be the cause of their allergy symptoms.
 Like most legumes, soy is full of protein.
 In fact, soybeans contain over 14 different proteins.
 Allergic individuals can have a reaction triggered by any of these proteins, caused by their immune system responding inappropriately.

 A soy allergy can be frightening, especially in young children.
 The symptoms may include rashes, stomach problems or even something more severe.

 Is soy sensitivity the same as soy allergy?

 Soy sensitivity and soy allergy are similar, but not precisely the same.
 A true soy allergy is caused by your body’s immunoglobulin E (IgE) antibodies.
 Soy sensitivity, which is much more common, is mediated by your body’s immunoglobulin G (IgG).
 Soy sensitivity tends have milder symptoms than a true soy allergy.
 Whether you or your child has a true soy allergy or sensitivity to soy, the experts at Accent Allergy can help and provide you with treatment options.

 Soy allergy risk factors